SAMUEL HAYNES 1880–1957

 Address: 10 Charlton Street, Nottingham

-Household: he is a widower and Helena Haynes is his housekeeper
+Household: he was a widower and Helena Haynes was his housekeeper

 Reasons for inclusion on Radcliffe on Trent Roll of Honour